sculpin/sculpin.io/source/getstarted.md

 Assuming you are still running the server with the command `sculpin generate --watch --server`, the new pages are now available on your local server ([localhost:8000](http://localhost:8000)).
 You will need to refresh the browser to see your new content.

-If the content hasn't generated fully (perhaps there is a page missing for one of the tags).
-Simply stop and then restart the server from the command line:
+If the content hasn't generated fully (perhaps there is a page missing for one of the tags), you can stop and then restart the server from the command line:

     control-C
     vendor/bin/sculpin generate --watch --server